gdltorre/cse15l-lab-reports/lab-report-2-week-4.md

 *Describing the Relationship*

-As we can see, the symptom is that the program throws an IndexOutOfBoundsException in main because we tried to reach an index that does not exist.
-The bug happens because when the program calls the method add() on line 18, closeParen has a value of -1 because of the failure inducing input of providing a file that does not contain any link.
-The original file did not account for not receiving any links at all.
+As we can see, the symptom is that the program throws an IndexOutOfBoundsException in main because we tried to reach an invalid index.
+The bug happens because when the program calls the method add() on line 18, closeParen has a value of -1 because we provided a failure inducing input, which is the file that contains no links.
+The original file did not account for not receiving any links at all and that's why it returns an error

 ## Second Code Change